CipherTrustee/certisfy-js/README.md

 ### Certisfy SDK For Javascript

 This is the core implementation SDK of [Certisfy](https://certisfy.com) for Javascript.

+Certisfy ([https://certisfy.com](https://certisfy.com)) is a trust projection and information verification toolkit.
+It can be used to meet a vast class of trust related needs for online use...even offline use.

+This SDK has no other dependencies except crypto functionality via pkijs ([https://pkijs.org/](https://pkijs.org/)) and associated utilities, the required dependencies are already included.

 The SDK consists of the following key components: